sarfarazsuleman/jquery-rightImage/README.md

 **debug**

-When true, this will print debug to the console and to any element containing the `rightImageSummary` id.
+When true, this will print debug to the console and to any element evaluated by `debugNodeSelector`.

+**debugNodeSelector**

+Selector for element to write log to (i.e. `#rightImageSummary`).

 **WARNING: rightImage plugin does not use Global Configurations.
 All configuration items must be passed as a JSON object on every call to `rightImage()`**